izhang1/FacialLogin/README.md

 A basic application usitlizing the Face APIs to detect facial images and compare them with a saved image to confirm user identity.

 # Quick Start
-1. Register for an API key and service host endpoint[here](https://azure.microsoft.com/en-us/services/cognitive-services/face/)
+1. Register for an API key and service host endpoint [here](https://azure.microsoft.com/en-us/services/cognitive-services/face/)
 2. Replace them on line 45 and 46 in MainActivity.java

 # Other Resources